![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Discussions with my hot rod shop friend and dad regarding putting together a nitrous system led to me utilizing two of the big extinguisher tanks for the job.

 So I'd ended up with maybe the largest capacity nitrous oxide system east of the Mississippi!
-With a total usable time span of over three full minutes-- or some eighteen individual ten second bursts, from a single filling of the two tanks.
+With a total usable time span of three full minutes-- or some eighteen individual ten second bursts, from a single filling of the two tanks.
 And that was the minimum!
-Indications were I would sometimes squeeze more than three minutes out of it.
-Maybe up to an extra 45 seconds worth.
+Indications were I would sometimes squeeze more than three minutes out of it; maybe up to an extra 45 seconds worth.
 Or an extra four ten second bursts of acceleration.
 For a total of twenty-two dazzling moments of supercar get-up-and-go.

 I know this might sound excessive.
 But I can't count the number of times such an extra boost would have come in handy, before I'd installed the system.

 But I'd also ended up in quite a few races with folks possessing big blocks-- even relatively rare race car style or heavy duty police interceptor big blocks, like a 426 Hemi and a 440 Magnum.
-In cases like those I'd for sure felt the pinch of Shadow's mid-sized 351 Windsor motor.
+In cases like those, I'd for sure felt the pinch of Shadow's mid-sized 351 Windsor motor.
 Despite all my engine tweaks and reduction of my car's overall weight, compared to stock.

 I also wasn't one to take half-measures.
-In considering my system design I'd included real-life instances like those alluded to above.
+In considering my system design, I'd included real-life instances like those alluded to above.
 And come to the conclusion that the usual nitrous set up just wouldn't cut it for Shadow and me.
 I wanted to make sure I had enough nitrous to outlast just about any challenge which might come our way.

 I wasn't completely certain the present system capacity would measure up to the task.
 But it was the best I could do with the resources available.
 Especially in a covert manner.